The dumbbell reverse fly is a popular and effective isolation exercises used to build the rear deltoid muscles.

 While the rear delts are the target muscle group, the dumbbell reverse fly works a few other muscles as well.

-The infraspinatus is one of the rotator cuff muscles.
-It helps to form the glenohumeral joint and therefore assists in shoulder movement and stability.
+The infraspinatus is one of the rotator cuff muscles that helps to form the glenohumeral or shoulder joint of which it contributes to shoulder movement and stability.

 Trapezius Lower Fibers